pigeon-as/pigeon-enroll/README.md

 # pigeon-enroll

-**Experimental** bootstrap enrollment server for pigeon infrastructure.
-Derives and distributes the minimum secrets needed before Vault is available.
-Not a secrets manager.
-Workers present a one-time HMAC token to receive bootstrap secrets.
+**Experimental** enrollment server and client that derives bootstrap secrets from a shared enrollment key (HKDF) and distributes them to clients via one-time, time-windowed HMAC tokens.
+Optional request verification and Vault initialization support.

-The enrollment key is static — all servers with the same key independently derive identical secrets via HKDF-SHA256.
+Not a secrets manager — covers the minimum secrets needed before Vault is available.
+The enrollment key is static; all servers with the same key independently derive identical secrets.
 A separate HMAC signing key is derived from it for token operations.

 ## Usage